douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * disĉiplo - disciple
 * disĵeti - to scatter; to throw around
 * disŝiri - to tear apart
+* disŝiriĝi - to be torn apart
+* disŝprucigi - to scatter; to spray
 * diveni - to guess
 * diversa - diverse
 * diverseca - diverse